The Iceman (film): Critical reception

-The Iceman has an approval rating of 66% on Rotten Tomatoes, with an average score of 6.20/10 based on 128 reviews.
-The site's consensus reads: "While it deserved stronger direction and a more fully realized script, Michael Shannon's riveting performance in the title role is more than enough to make The Iceman recommended viewing."
-On Metacritic, the film has a score of 60 out of 100 based on 28 reviews, indicating "mixed or average reviews".
+On Rotten Tomatoes the film holds an approval rating of 67% based on 124 reviews, with an average rating of 6.2/10.
+The site's critics consensus reads: "While it deserved stronger direction and a more fully realized script, Michael Shannon's riveting performance in the title role is more than enough to make The Iceman recommended viewing."
+On Metacritic, the film has a weighted average score of 60 out of 100 based on 28 critics, indicating "mixed or average reviews".

-Stephen Holden of The New York Times wrote that while the film is not "a great crime movie...it is an indelible film that clinches Mr. Shannon's status as a major screen actor."
+Stephen Holden of The New York Times wrote that while the film is not "a great crime movie... it is an indelible film that clinches Mr. Shannon's status as a major screen actor."
 Tomas Hachard of Slant Magazine gave the film 1.5 out of 4 stars.
 Meanwhile, Ben Kenigsberg of The A.V.
 Club gave the film a C+ rating.
 David Rooney of The Hollywood Reporter noted that "the film's chief asset is without question its performances."
 Peter Bradshaw of The Guardian gave the film 3 out of 5 stars, describing it as "Zodiac meets Goodfellas".
 Metro also gave it 3 out of 5 stars.
 Michael Phillips of Chicago Tribune gave it 3 out of 4 stars, commenting that the film is "sleek, purposeful and extremely well acted".
 Oliver Lyttelton gave the film a C rating.
 Chris Nashawaty of Entertainment Weekly gave the film a B− rating.
 Betsy Sharkey of Los Angeles Times criticized the film: "The great failing of The Iceman is not in giving us a monster, but in not making us care", she wrote.
 Jason Gorber of Twitch Film wrote: "Like a stiff mixed drink that doesn't live up to the quality of its ingredients, The Iceman proves to be an unpalatable, underwhelming crime drama."